 Prevent serious damage or loss of property

-Any accidents involving serious harm will need to investigated by HCC and/or GWRC with the cooperation of volunteers.
+Any accidents involving serious harm will need to be investigated by HCC and/or GWRC with the cooperation of volunteers.

 In order to obtain emergency help in the event of an accident, a charged mobile phone must be available on site at all times and its location known to all volunteers.